SAP-archive/teched2020-DEV268/exercises/ex2/README.md

   - Create a Service Consumption Model for the on premise OData Service
   - Create a console application to test the OData Service call
   - Create a Custom Entity and implement its custom query
-  - Expose your Custom Entity with your existing OData Service
+  - Expose your Custom Entity within your existing OData Service
-  - Add the Custom Entity as a value help for the ProductId for your inventory application
+  - Add the Custom Entity as a value help for the field ProductId in your inventory application

-> Please note:
+> **Please note:**

 > Since it must be possible to run this demo on the trial systems where no destination service is available we cannot use RFC calls to retrieve data from a backend system.
 We  have rather to use services that are publically available in the Internet.
 In our demo we will thus use an OData Service that is available in the SAP Gateway Demo System ES5  and that does not require any authentication.